nwalsh443/AI_Battlecode_Final_Project/README.md

 # AI_Battlecode_Final_Project
-## Created by Noah Walsh, Andrew March, Thomas Cooper, Chris Cruz
+## Created by Noah Walsh, Andrew March, Thomas Cooper and Chris Cruz
 ## Implement an AI agent for the MIT Battlecode game.